GrigoriyReznichenko/Optimizers_Visualization/README.md

 ### How to use

 Choose surface and optimization parameters.
-Click the left mouse button inside surface image and visualization will start
+Click left mouse button inside surface image and visualization will start

 ![Peek 2022-06-01 05-18](https://user-images.githubusercontent.com/99965144/171304169-9e595915-1d2d-4cce-9954-ff1c91951f1a.gif)